jakubsolecki/Team-Locator/README.md

 # Team-Locator

 Team-Locator is a Python Kivy-based app made for better coordination of outdoor games.
 The idea is simple: each of the players can see other teammates' actual postions on smartphone.
+Simply run the app, create username, provide token obtained from game supervisor and hit connect.
+That's it!
+Now you're able to see all your teammates' positions in real time.

 ## Contributors:
 <table>